smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ```

 ## Notification
-A notification is a request object without an `id` property.
-For all the other properties, see the Request Section above.
+A notification is a Request object without an `id` property.
+For all the other properties, see the Request section above.

 The receiver should not reply to a notification, i.e. no response object needs to be returned to the client upon receipt of a notification.